 Click here for specific skate times and admission prices.

 Jumping on trampolines is another fun activity with healthy benefits, and there is no better place to do it than Sky Zone Indoor Trampoline Park, 851 S. Columbia Road, Plainfield.
-This facility has been voted the number one "out-of-the-box" workout, and for good reason.
+This facility has been voted the No. 1 "out-of-the-box" workout, and for good reason.

-My daughter and I decided to check out Sky Zone on a Wednesday evening.
-Due to our time constraints, we chose the 30-minute option.
+My daughter and I were excited to show off our jumping skills and exercise at the same time.
+Due to our time constraints, we chose the 60-minute option.
 After 10 minutes, I was sweating and almost out of breath.
 I knew then that it was definitely going to be a workout.

 Toddler Time (children under 5) is available Fridays from 11 a.m. to noon and Saturdays from 9-10 a.m.
-For safety reasons, parents cannot jump.
+Parents are allowed to jump but older siblings cannot.

 Brownsburg Bowl also offers a snack bar, arcade and pool tables.
 For those of you with older children, you may want to check out Kozmic Rock-n-Bowl.
-It takes place Fridays and Saturdays at 10 p.m. and costs $13 per person including shoes.
+It takes place Fridays and Saturdays from 10 p.m.-1 a.m.
+(2-hour time limit) and costs $14 per person including shoes.

-Fun atmosphere and great times to be had!
+Fun atmosphere and great times will be had.
 Click here for more information on hours and pricing.

 Don't just sit back and watch your child participate in these activities.
 Be active, join them!
 Your body will thank you!